Fraxel Laser For Acne Scars At A Glance

 Is the treatment painful?

-Laser treatments at Cutis Clinic are well tolerated as we are mindful of patient comfort.
+Laser treatments at Clinic Dermatology are well tolerated as we are mindful of patient comfort.
 Numbing creams can be augmented with blocks, gas, or in some cases mild sedation.

 What is the recovery time following Fraxel resurfacing?